Thursday, July 23, 2015

 XP - eXtreme Programming

 MVP - Minimal Viable Product

 YAGNI - "You Ain't Gonna Need It".
-Similar thought process in XP to Minimal Viable Product (MVP) in Lean Startup
+The similar thought process in XP to Minimal Viable Product (MVP) in Lean Startup

 TDD - Test Driven Development